konecnyjakub/cache/README.md

 Files for expired items are not automatically deleted, it has to be done manually at the moment.

-This cache uses journal to handle items' metadata (e. g. expiration, tags).
+This cache uses journal to handle items' metadata (e.g. expiration, tags).
 The default implementation stores metadata in human-readable file(s) but you can also use a sqlite database or create your own implementation.
 You only have to create a new class implementing the Konecnyjakub\Cache\Common\Journal and pass its instance to FileCache's constructor (as parameter journal).
 Tags can be used to delete multiple items from the cache.
 Example:

 ```php
 <?php